dzchoi/Parser-Combinator/README.md

 ## A Parser Combinator in C++
+- In functional programming, parser combinators can be used to combine basic parsers to construct parsers for more complex rules.
+For example, a production rule of a context-free grammar (CFG) may have one or more alternatives and each alternative may consist of a sequence of non-terminal(s) and/or terminal(s), or the alternative may consist of a single non-terminal or terminal or the empty string.
+If a simple parser is available for each of these alternatives, a parser combinator can be used to combine each of these parsers, returning a new parser which can recognise any or all of the alternatives.
+- A parser combinator can take the form of an infix operator, used to glue different parsers to form a complete rule.
+Parser combinators thereby enable parsers to be defined in an embedded style, in code which is similar in structure to the rules of the grammar.
+As such, implementations can be thought of as executable specifications with all the associated advantages.
-- A parser is a functor(mapping) of an istream to a parse tree; it is working on istream rather than the lower-level streambuf for directly referencing and manipulating the failbit and the eofbit.
+- Here, a parser is defined as a C++ functor (mapping) of an istream to a parse tree; it is working on `istream` rather than the lower-level `streambuf` for directly referencing and manipulating the `failbit` and the `eofbit`.
 - Like Parsec in Haskell, there are two kinds of failures:
   - "weak failure" or "failure but consume nothing", if a parser is failed at the very first character, the parser does not throw an exception but returns a default value (like nullptr) instead, with making the istream failed and not consuming the first character.
   - "error failure", if a parser is failed at the second or later character, the parser throws an exception whether or not the first character was matched and consumed.
   - this differentiation helps to write a (sub-)parser for LL(1) without try_().

-- references:
+- References:
   - "An Introduction to the Parsec Library",
     https://kunigami.wordpress.com/2014/01/21/an-introduction-to-the-parsec-library/
   - "jneen/parsimmon", https://github.com/jneen/parsimmon